EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Should I include my feelings in my grounds of appeal?

 Your own account of how your child's unmet needs affect them is important evidence — but grounds of appeal are primarily factual and legal arguments, not emotional statements.
 A parent evidence statement (separate to the grounds) is where you describe the emotional and daily impact.
-In the grounds, focus on what the LA decided, why it was wrong, and what the evidence shows.
+In the grounds, focus on what the local authority decided, why it was wrong, and what the evidence shows.

 Sources and further reading